modofunjs/modofun/README.md

   * Connect/Express-like middleware support
   * Google Cloud Functions
   * AWS Lambda (with AWS API Gateway events)
-  * Can act as a middleware on other Connect-based frameworks
+  * Can also act as a middleware on Connect-based frameworks

 For more complex features you might want to look at frameworks such as [Express](https://github.com/expressjs/express).